Combining the power of Apache Spark and AI Platform Notebooks with Dataproc Hub

 5. Create the Dataproc Hub instance that meets your requirements and fits the needs of the group of users that will use it.6.
 Wait for the instance creation to finish and click on the OPEN JUPYTERLAB link.

-7. This should open a page that shows you either a configuration form or redirects you to the JupyterLab interface.
+7. This should open a page that shows you a configuration form.
 If this is working, keep note of the URL of the page that you opened.8.
 Share the URL with the group of data scientists that you created the Dataproc Hub instance for.
 Dataproc Hub identifies the data scientist when they access the secure endpoint and uses that identity to provide them with their own single-user environment.

 As an administrator, you can add customization options for data scientists.
 For example, they can select a predefined working environment from a list of configurations that you curated.
 Cluster configurations are declarative YAML files that you define by following these steps: